Buzz!

 Buzz! is a series of video games developed by Relentless Software and published by Sony Computer Entertainment for the PlayStation 2, PlayStation 3 and PlayStation Portable consoles.
 It was conceptualized by restaurant owner Stewart Jones, who sold the concept to Sony.

 They are quiz games that see the players answering trivia questions while competing in the fictional game show Buzz!.
 Created specifically with multi-player party gaming in mind, the series launched in October 2005 and to date comprises 18 games; including 13 in the Buzz! series and five Buzz!
 Junior titles.
 The series made the transition to the PlayStation 3 with Buzz!: Quiz TV in 2008.

-In 2006 the second game in the Buzz series, Buzz!: The BIG Quiz, won the BAFTA award for Best Casual and Social game.
+In 2006 the second game in the Buzz! series, Buzz!: The BIG Quiz, won the BAFTA award for Best Casual and Social game.
 Buzz!: Quiz TV has been nominated in the Best Social Game and Best Multiplayer Game categories for the 2009 BAFTA video game awards.
 The series has sold over 10 million copies.

 As with most TV quiz shows the winner of the game is the player with the most points.
 The show uses a multi-round format with most games in the series featuring eight individual rounds.
 The exact rounds vary from game-to-game and more information about the rounds can be found in the individual articles.
 Each game is hosted by the titular Buzz (voiced by Jason Donovan in the English versions).

 The games are played with buzzers – a set of four simple controllers that consist of four coloured answer buttons and a red buzzer.
 These are intended to replicate the buzzers often seen on TV quiz shows.
 The buzzers plug into a USB port and the game allows use of either one or two sets of buzzers allowing up to eight players in certain games.
 The games are usually marketed in two versions, a pack containing both game and buzzers for new purchasers or a game only version for players who already own a set of buzzers.

 In January 2008 California-based Buzztime Entertainment filed a legal suit, in the Southern District of California, against Sony Computer Entertainment Europe alleging that Sony had violated several of its trademarks.
 The suit accused Sony of a "malicious, fraudulent, knowing, wilful, and deliberate" violation of its trademarks.
-In the suit Buzztime is seeking the recall and destruction of all infringing products and is asking the court for actual damages, punitive damages, legal fees and an order to the US Patent and Trademark Office not to register Sony's pending Buzz trademarks.
+In the suit Buzztime sought the recall and destruction of all infringing products and asked the court for actual damages, punitive damages, legal fees and an order to the US Patent and Trademark Office not to register Sony's pending Buzz trademarks.
 The case was eventually settled out of court in favour of Sony.